oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 To look at the Docker Container logs run:

         $ docker logs --details <Container-id>

+## Considerations When Exposing WebLogic Server Ports
+While it is natural to expose web applications outside a container, exposing administrative features like the WebLogic Administration Console and a T3 channel for WLST should be given more careful consideration.
+Similar to running a domain in a traditional data center, the same kind of considerations should be taken into account while running a WebLogic domain in a Docker container, for example:

+* Only expose those protocols and ports that need to be exposed.
+* Use secure protocols (HTTPS, T3S, and such).
+* Use custom channels to restrict the protocols that are exposed.
+* Is load balancing required?
+* Is certificate-based integrity needed?
+* How will users authenticate?
+* Is the network channel encrypted?

+Although,  for demonstration purposes, the examples above expose the default admin port to users outside of the Docker container that the admin server is running in, Oracle recommends careful consideration before deciding to expose any administrative interfaces externally.

 ## License
 To download and run Oracle WebLogic Server Proxy Plugins 12.2.1.3.0 Distribution regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from Oracle website and accept the license indicated at that page.